python-streamz/streamz/docs/source/dataframes.rst

 in that time range.

-Arbitrary keyword arguments can be provided to the PeriodicDataFrame constructor, which will be passed into the callback that its behavior can be parameterized.
+Arbitrary keyword arguments can be provided to the PeriodicDataFrame constructor, which will be passed into the callback so that its behavior can be parameterized.

 For instance, you can write a callback to return a suitable number of